patel-akshar/rich-text-editor-plugin-akshar/README.md

 If you are having trouble with the plugin, see the [Rich Text Editor Component Plug-in Troubleshooting Guide](https://community.appian.com/w/the-appian-playbook/1603/rich-text-editor-component-plug-in-troubleshooting-guide)

+## Disclaimer
+This plug-in is provided on an "AS IS" BASIS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
+Please see the [License](LICENSE) for the full license.

+Do not open an Appian Support ticket for problems related to this or any plug-in.
+Instead, engage with us using the chat feature in the above App Market listings or create a [Github Issue](https://github.com/appian/rich-text-editor-plugin/issues).

+## Owners
-Points of Contact for this plugin: Dan Tobias and Jed Fonner
+Dan Tobias and Jed Fonner